\"Writing.Com

 Rated: E | (4.0)

-Hello Marshall _welcome to In-depth reviews.
-I am Just an Ordinary Boo! and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.
+Hello Marshall Author Icon_welcome to In-depth reviews.
+I am Just an Ordinary Boo!
+Author Icon and I am going to be reviewing your piece as a gesture of friendliness, please accept it in the same spirit with which it is offered.

 *Flower5* The Title: Loved the title.
 I have had a long discussion with some of the leading poets on-site and the consensus is that it is quite OK to use all caps in a title.
 Personally, I dislike it for two reasons, it seems a lazy disinclination to turn off Caps Lock rather than any desire to emphasise, and it is too much like shouting for anyone used to 'netiquette'.
 But it remains both your choice and a valid form.